auth0/docs/articles/connections/social/apple.md

 ---
-title: Add Native Sign in With Apple to Your App
+title: Add Native Sign In with Apple to Your App
 connection: Apple
 index: 3
 image: /media/connections/apple.svg